Automation Vendor Comparison · 2026

 Is FlowChainLabs cheaper than Make.com?+

 At low volume on a starter tier, Make is cheaper because the platform is self-serve and operations counts are small.
 The crossover happens when fan-out scenarios push operations counts past mid-tier limits, when an in-house ops person spends meaningful hours every week tuning scenarios, or when a single misfired webhook costs more than a month of subscription.
-FCL is fixed-scope project plus retainer — the cost doesn't change because a scenario fanned out 50x.
+FCL is fixed-scope project plus retainer.
+The cost doesn't change because a scenario fanned out 50x.

 Can FlowChainLabs replicate Make.com's iterator and router primitives?+

-Yes — and the structural difference is reliability, not expressivity.
+Yes.
+And the structural difference is reliability, not expressivity.
 Iteration over arrays, conditional fan-out, error routing, and aggregation are all standard SOP primitives.
 The difference is that idempotency, retry policy, dead-letter queues, and audit trails are wired in at the platform layer, not drawn onto the canvas every time.
 The same workflow shapes are expressible; what changes is who owns the maintenance and how reliable the production behavior is.

 Does FlowChainLabs replace Make.com or work alongside it?+